bernd-ulmann/Z80_monitor/README.md

 ## Basics of the monitor
-The monitor resides in ROM starting at address 0 but can be assembled to start at any address.
+The monitor is quite versatile and can be adapted to various Z80 systems very easily since I/O is nicely encapsulated in a few central functions.
+It resides in ROM starting at address 0 but can be assembled to start at any address.

 RST $00 will enter the monitor (do not care about the return address pushed onto the stack - the stack pointer will be reinitialized during cold as well